 What Is Health Equity?

 Health Equity is the absence of avoidable health-related differences among groups of people from different backgrounds.
-A person’s background can include their race, ethnicity, nationality, immigration status, and socio-economic status and more.
-Health equity also relates to the absence of avoidable differences among groups of people based on where they live, work, go to school or spend large amounts of time.
+A person’s background can include their race, ethnicity, nationality, immigration status, socio-economic status, and more.
+Health equity also relates to the absence of avoidable differences among groups of people based on where they live, work, go to school, or spend large amounts of time.
 This can include geographic areas like neighborhoods, towns, cities, or entire states and countries.
-Oftentimes someone’s background and where they live, work or go to school are related so both of these pieces are important parts of health equity.
+Oftentimes someone’s background and where they live, work, or go to school are related, so both of these pieces are important parts of health equity.

 IPHA works to achieve health equity in Iowa by:

 - Raising awareness and providing educational opportunities around health equity, existing health disparities in the state, and the social determinants of health

 - Advocating for better and more transparent data collection around health inequity and disparities